 It is possible to move an internal audit to a different OU after it has been closed, provided the user also has the permission, “Internal Audits:Complete”.

 Non-compliances are created as part of the internal audit, based on the checklists chosen.
 As such, it is not possible to create a noncompliance from the Non-Compliances tab; it simply shows ones created from the Checklist tab as part of the audit.

-The other tabs work in the same way they do elsewhere in the system.
+The other tabs work in the same way as they do elsewhere in the system.

 When the internal audit record has been created it is possible to ‘perform’ the audit, using the Checklists tab in the record.
 The Checklists tab shows the checklist(s) loaded to the internal audit and by working through them, the audit can be completed.